marcomer/SauceTool/README.md

 ## Reading
 Functions are provided to find and read SAUCE records and CommentBlocks from files/buffers.

-Note that because CommentBlocks are *optional*, you must read the SAUCE record first in order to determine if a CommentBlock exists, and if so, how many comment lines can be read.
+**NOTE**: It is recommended that you first read the SAUCE record to determine how many comment lines exist *before* you attempt to read the comment.
+However, if you only care for the full comment, attempting to read 255 lines of the comment is guaranteed to give you all available lines.

 ### Functions